textileio/community/docs/tutorials/hub/user-thread-database.md

 # Thread Database

+!!!warning
+    Do not use the Database class at this time.
+We have learned a lot from the first release and have a plan to consolidate and improve APIs.
+For now, we recommend using the JS Client class only.
+Read more about the [planned work here](https://github.com/textileio/js-threads/issues/414).

 In this tutorial, we'll walk through using the local Thread Database in JavaScript.
 The `Database` can be used to store and work with data entirely locally in your app and it can be linked to other nodes that can help sync, relay, or store data when the user goes offline.
 We'll use those features to create a Database, connect it to the Hub, and connect two peers.

 ## Getting Started